NUS-HPC-AI-Lab/InfoBatch/README.md

 ![image](https://github.com/NUS-HPC-AI-LAB/InfoBatch/blob/master/figs/pipeline.png)

 ## News
+[2024/9/24] 🔥 Ultralytics-InfoBatch in testing at https://github.com/henryqin1997/ultralytics-infobatch!
+Latent diffusion was added to examples!

 [2024/1/17] 🔥 New version with only 3 lines of change comes!
 Note that one should use a per-sample loss (to update the score and calculate batch loss)